melvinczyk/Musical-Blob/README.md

-# Musical-Blob
+# Song2Vec
-A deep learning project that converts song snippets into colored images, depending on the genres and tags of the song.
+A deep learning project that converts song embeddings into colored images, depending on the genres and tags of the song.
 With both embedding spaces we also trained a VAE model to compute the most optimal path between two songs.

 # Getting Data